Persian cat: Ultra-type consequences

 The modern-type brachycephalic Persian has a large rounded skull and shortened face and nose.
 This facial conformation makes the breed prone to breathing difficulties, skin and eye problems, and birthing difficulties.
 Anatomical abnormalities associated with brachycephalic breeds can cause shortness of breath.
 Persians are susceptible to malocclusion (incorrect bite), which can affect their ability to grasp, hold and chew food.
 Even without the condition, the flat face of the Persian can make picking up food difficult, so much so that specially shaped kibble has been created by pet food companies to cater to the Persian.

 Malformed tear ducts cause epiphora, an overflow of tears onto the face, which is common but primarily cosmetic.
 Entropion, the inward folding of the eyelids, causes the eyelashes to rub against the cornea and can lead to tearing, pain, infection and cornea damage.
 This condition is not uncommon in Persians and usually involves the medial aspect of the lower eyelid.
 Similarly, in upper-eyelid trichiasis or nasal-fold trichiasis, eyelashes/hair from the eyelid and hair from the nose fold near the eye grow in a way that rubs against the cornea.

 The anatomical changes in the upper respiratory track caused by brachycephaly such as stenotic nares, elongated soft palate, and nasopharyngeal turbinates contribute to obstruction of the airways and breathing difficulties.
 Due to the reduction of the maxillary alveolar space the Persian's teeth are positioned at abnormal angles and overlap, causing dental and gingival problems.
-Brachcephaly causes the Persian to have shallow orbits and protuding eyes, this can lead to keratitis, sequestrum developments in the cornea, and non-healing corneal ulcers.
+Brachycephaly causes the Persian to have shallow orbits and protruding eyes, this can lead to keratitis, sequestrum developments in the cornea, and non-healing corneal ulcers.
 The reduction of the length of the maxilla can cause excessive skin folds on the face, which may lead to the development of idiopathic facial dermatitis.
 The brachcephalic skull of the Persian has led to changes in the morphology of the cranial cavity, causing intracranial overcrowding, herniation of the brain, and hydrocephaly.

 Dystocia, an abnormal or difficult labour, is relatively common in Persians.
 Consequently, the stillbirth rate is higher than normal, ranging from 16.1% to 22.1%, and one 1973 study puts the kitten mortality rate (including stillborns) at 29.2%.
 A veterinary study in 2010 documented the serious health problems caused by the brachycephalic head.